"Most people don’t look after their parents"

 However, as the need for support increases, these compensatory arrangements may work only partially or not at all.

-When frail and acquiring limitations in their ability to carry out the activities of daily living, childless people receive much less support than parents,
+When frail and the limitations in their ability to carry out the activities of daily living are increasing, childless people receive much less support than parents,

 On forums for both the childless and childfree, many talk about how their friendships have not survived friends having children as their lives change irrevocably.
 Even if people do have lots of friends, they tend to be of a similar age to themselves and therefore ageing at a similar rate.